Basket Life partners with Enterprise Solutions USA to pack and deliver area Welcome Baskets

 Chindra recommended a meeting with Challenge Enterprises to explore working together.
 Once Heisler learned the scope of what they could offer, the two organizations decided a partnership would be a beneficial collaboration for both businesses, as well as the community.

-Challenge Enterprises and Enterprise Solutions USA has been manufacturing products ranging from trauma packs for bullet proof vests to weed recede landscaping bags since 1998.
+Challenge Enterprises and Enterprise Solutions USA have been manufacturing products ranging from trauma packs for bulletproof vests to weed recede landscaping bags since 1998.
 It employs approximately 313 differently-abled workers in various industries across Clay County, Duval County, and St. Johns County.

 “These kinds of connections and partnerships would not be possible without the core values of the Chamber in connecting businesses,” said Chris Heisler, Chief Operating Officer of Basket Life.
 “I’m thankful and excited to work with both the Clay Chamber and Challenge Enterprises, and to further our connections in the community.”